What Does the Bible Say About Liars?

 The Bible doesn’t just categorize lying as a sin; it emphasizes the spiritual and moral implications of indulging in falsehood.
 It underscores the spiritual decay and the severance of the divine connection that is inherent in the act of lying.

-See also What Does the Bible Say About Praise and Worship?
+See also What Does the Bible Say About Helping Those in Need?

 The role of Jesus in the narrative of truth and lying is pivotal.
 Jesus is the embodiment of truth.
 He is referred to as “the way, the truth, and the life” in the New Testament, illustrating a life of sincerity, integrity, and transparency.
 The emphasis on truth in Jesus’ teachings highlights the value placed on honesty in Christianity.